adobe/aio-cli-plugin-cloudmanager/README.md

   ENVIRONMENTID  the environment id

 OPTIONS
   -d, --delete=delete                variables/secrets to delete
-  -j, --json                       output in json format -p, --programId=programId        the programId. if not specified, defaults to 'cloudmanager_programid' config value -s, --secret=secret              secret values in KEY VALUE format -v, --variable=variable          variable values in KEY VALUE format -y, --yaml                       output in yaml format --imsContextName=imsContextName  the alternate IMS context name to use instead of aio-cli-plugin-cloudmanager
+  -j, --json                         output in json format -p, --programId=programId          the programId. if not specified, defaults to 'cloudmanager_programid' config value -s, --secret=secret                secret values in KEY VALUE format -v, --variable=variable            variable values in KEY VALUE format -y, --yaml                         output in yaml format --authorDelete=authorDelete        variables/secrets to delete for author service --authorSecret=authorSecret        secret values in KEY VALUE format for author service --authorVariable=authorVariable    variable values in KEY VALUE format for author service --imsContextName=imsContextName    the alternate IMS context name to use instead of aio-cli-plugin-cloudmanager

   --jsonFile=jsonFile                if set, read variables from a JSON array provided as a file; variables set through
                                      --variable or --secret flag will take precedence

   --jsonStdin                        if set, read variables from a JSON array provided as standard input; variables set
                                      through --variable or --secret flag will take precedence

+  --publishDelete=publishDelete      variables/secrets to delete for publish service

+  --publishSecret=publishSecret      secret values in KEY VALUE format for publish service

+  --publishVariable=publishVariable  variable values in KEY VALUE format for publish service

 ALIASES
   $ aio cloudmanager:set-environment-variables